KittiKovacs/winenation/README.md

 To be able to run this project, the following tools have to be installed:

--GitPod or any other IDE
+- GitPod or any other IDE
--Git
+- Git
--PIP
+- PIP
--Python3
+- Python3

 The following services were used: